solidusio/solidus.io/source/blog/2023-02-02-solidus-quarterly-roundup-q4-2022.html.markdown

 ## Make your voice be heard

 Are you considering using Solidus?
 Did you consider it but chose otherwise?
 Are you a Solidus user?
-In any case, we would be delighted if you like to reach out and talk about your experience and thoughts on Solidus; please feel free to schedule a chat with me using this link: https://www.getclockwise.com/c/gabrielsambarino-nebulab-com/quick-meeting.
+In any case, we would be delighted if you like to reach out and talk about your experience and thoughts on Solidus; please feel free to schedule a chat with me using [this link](https://www.getclockwise.com/c/gabrielsambarino-nebulab-com/quick-meeting).

 ## Join our community